Tropical coconut

 Tropical coconut chia pudding parfait

-To me, chia has always been a clay animal that sprouts green hair.
-If you don’t remember chia pets, never mind…
+To me, the word, “chia” has always referred to a clay animal that sprouts green hair.

 Luckily, I have a daughter who keeps me updated on food trends, particularly those geared towards vegetarians.
 So, I now know that these little seeds can do more than sprout.
-They can soak up a ton of liquid and then thicken said liquid into a pudding-like texture.
+They can also soak up a ton of liquid and then thicken said liquid into a pudding-like texture.
 And, they’re also really good for you.
-Go know!

 Unlike old-fashioned puddings, chia pudding doesn’t need to be cooked, so there’s very little time and effort involved in whipping this up.
-That said, since I’m using canned coconut milk, which needs to be heated to become homogenous, I’m tossing this in a small saucepan.
+That said, since I’m using canned coconut milk—which needs to be heated to become homogenous—I’m tossing this in a small saucepan.
 If you use another liquid you won’t need to do this.
 I just love coconut anything.

-Turned into a parfait, layered with an array of tropical fruits, this is as gorgeous to look at as it is to eat.
+As a parfait, layered with an array of tropical fruits, this is as gorgeous to look at as it is to eat.

 Chia pudding makes a great grab-and-go breakfast, a super snack, and if you make it a bit sweeter, a delicious dessert.